 I don’t read newspapers doesn’t mean I don’t read news.
 But I get news that I seek (and not whatever is served) and I get it from sources that may be boring but are generally more accurate.

-And occasionally I check for updates on a couple of other health related websites that I was referred and found trustworthy and data/logic oriented.
+And occasionally I checked for updates on a couple of other health related websites that I was referred and found trustworthy and data/logic oriented.
 A total of half an hour or so in a day.
 Just that!

 Good news is rarely mainstream

-Relevance to your CAT online coaching classes
+Relevance to your CAT preparation

 - Even if you do follow their advice – be aware of what you are getting into and be sure you don’t want to pursue better ways of doing it.
 Then, you should be ok.